-Internet resources for Sinology which I find particularly helpful or interesting.
+Internet resources for Sinology and academia more generally which I find particularly helpful or interesting.
 This list will be updated occasionally.
 Suggestions are welcome.

 - Pleco, best Chinese-dictionary smartphone app, for Apple and Android; app is free, but more specialized dictionaries must be purchased; includes Hànyǔ dà cídiǎn 漢語大詞典 (the OED of Chinese), Le Grand Ricci, and Paul Kroll’s A Student’s Dictionary of Classical and Medieval Chinese.